mtamoghna/codechef/README.md

 # codechef
-This repository is for my account.
+This repository is the resource to my **codechef** account.
+Ofcourse, you're welcome to suggest a better way of coding.
 Here is the link to [My CodeChef Account](https://www.codechef.com/users/mtamoghna)